pixelbyaj/Microsoft.Graph.API.Client/README.md

 To install the client library via NuGet:

-* Search for `Microsoft.Graph.Mail.Client` in the NuGet Library, or
+* Search for `MSGraph.Mail.Client` in the NuGet Library, or
-* Type `Install-Package Microsoft.Graph.Mail.Client` into the Package Manager Console.
+* Type `Install-Package MSGraph.Mail.Client` into the Package Manager Console.

 ## Getting started